 Graduate and Law Students

-Like the Faculty Fellows, Student Fellows are drawn from across the University, with 3-5 Fellows each from the Colleges of Law, Business, Engineering, and Journalism and Mass Communications, along with another 3-5 possible Fellows from other Colleges at Nebraska.
+Like the Faculty Fellows, Student Fellows are drawn from across the University, including the Colleges of Law, Business, Engineering, and Journalism and Mass Communications..
 Student Fellows should expect to attend virtual research workshops, engage with faculty research by asking questions, and attend and support a variety center events including potential opportunities to share student research or produce content for the Center's media platforms.
 The program is open to graduate or law students at the University of Nebraska.
+Applications are closed for the 2021-2022 year and will open in late spring for 2022-2023.

 NGTC facilitates an Extern Fellowship Program.
 The purpose of this program is to help University of Nebraska students take externships in industry or government that will improve their understanding of challenging technology governance issues.
 In particular, this program is intended to help defray the cost of spending one academic semester (including summers) in an unpaid industry or government externship more than 100 miles from Lincoln, Nebraska.
 Please refer to the fellowship’s program charter for additional administrative details.
 We estimate awarding two to four Extern Fellowships each academic year.
 The typical award is $3,500.